 This is for monitoring patients that have angina or a history of heart disease.

 Some minor operations can be performed in the surgery.
-This needs to be arranged through a doctor.
+This needs to be arranged by a doctor.

 We are offering Chlamydia screening to everyone between the age of 15 and 24 years.
 More information is available in our Chlamydia Testing Patient Information leaflet.